-The solar panel diagram below shows how solar energy is converted into electricity through the use of a silicon cell.
-The below image is not a solar panel wiring diagram, if you need access to a wiring plan, you could consult a specialist electrician, or solar installer.
+Our solar panel diagram shows how solar energy is converted into electricity through the use of a silicon cell.
+The below image is not a solar panel wiring diagram.
+If you need access to a wiring plan, you should consult a specialist electrician or solar installer.

-In the diagram below, you can see how a solar panel converts sunlight into energy to provide electricity for a range of appliances.
+In the diagram above, you can see how a solar panel converts sunlight into energy to provide electricity for a range of appliances.

 This energy can be used for heating, through the use of solar hot water panels, or electricity through the use of regular solar cells.